joserenter1a/ecomm/README.md

+# ecommerce AI Agent

-# ecommA GPT Powered AI Agent to help you optimize E-Commerce Purchasing
+A GPT Powered AI Agent to help you optimize E-Commerce Purchasing